tianshilu/QBRC-Neoantigen-Pipeline/README.md

 # The QBRC neoantigen calling pipeline
 ![preview](https://github.com/Neoantigen-pipeline/Neoantigen-pipeline/blob/master/qbrc.jpeg)
 ## Introduction
 The QBRC neoantigen calling pipeline is a comprehensive and user-friendly neoantigen calling pipeline for human genomics samples.
 It needs the somatic mutation calling results of the QBRC mutation calling pipeline, the tumor/normal exome-seq data for HLA typing, and optionally RNA-seq data for filtering neoantigens called from the exome-seq data.
 It profiles both MHC I and II-binding neoantigens.
 The calculation of CSiN (Cauchy-Schwarz index of Neoantigens), which describes neoantigen clonal balance, is embedded in the pipeline.
 Please refer to https://qbrc.swmed.edu/labs/wanglab/index.php for more information.
-If you used our pipeline in your publication, please cite our paper ["Neoantigen Clonal Balance Predicts Response to Checkpoint Inhibitor"] (under review).
+If you used our pipeline in your publication, please cite our paper ["Neoantigen Clonal Balance Predicts Response to Checkpoint Inhibitor"] (under review) and please also refer to  for liscense information.
 ## Dependencies
 gzip; Rscript; iedb (MHC_I, MHC_II); featureCounts (version>=1.6); novoalign; samtools (version>=1.4), STAR (if providing RNA sequencing fastq files); Athlates (need lib64 of gcc>=5.4.0 in LD_LIBRARY_PATH, copy files under data/msa_for_athlates to Athlates_2014_04_26/db/msa and data/ref.nix to Athlates_2014_04_26/db/ref); annovar (>=2017Jul16, humandb in default position); python (python 2); mixcr (>=2.1.5); perl (version 5, Parallel::ForkManager installed)
 ## Input files